claudiorivera/game-night/readme.md

 # Known Bugs

-- GitHub OAuth redirect after login is supposed to send you home, but it does not.
-Should be an wasy fix.
 - The Board Game Geek API [has an issue](https://boardgamegeek.com/wiki/page/XML_API_Enhancements#) where the game descriptions output escaped character sequences instead of the characters.